Erikrosenn/Geopolitical-cyberintelligence/2025-06-24/unusually-patient-suspected-russian-hackers-pose-as-state-department-in-sophisticated-attacks-on-researchers.md

 ## TL;DR

- Russian military expert Keir Giles was targeted by State Department impersonators who compromised his account over the weekend .
-A report from the University of Toronto’s Citizen Lab details a “highly sophisticated attack” that bypasses multi-factor authentication .
-Google's Threat Intelligence Group is releasing a related blog post on who is behind the compromise of Giles’ accounts .
+ Russian military expert Keir Giles was targeted by hackers suspected to be working on behalf of the Russian government .
+Report details a “novel method” the hackers used to bypass one of the most well-regarded cyber defense tools .

 ## Full Article